Sierra Maestra Arrival

 Guided Walk in the Sierra Maestra

 The next day, you’ll lace up your walking boots to follow in revolutionary footsteps.
-First, you’ll drive towards the “Comandancia de la Plata” – the former headquarters of the guerrilla rebels that escaped into the fog of the forest to plot the revolution.
+Your adventure begins with a steep drive up to the Alto del Naranjo and some of the most spectacular views of the area.
+This is the starting point of your hike towards the “Comandancia de la Plata” – the former headquarters of the guerrilla rebels that escaped into the fog of the forest to plot the revolution.
 Even the trees feel full of stories.
 After hiking through the green forest for around an hour, you’ll reach the wooden huts of Fidel and Che.

 There’s a strange, just-abandoned atmosphere to the entire camp, with pots, bottles and ammunition strewn across the ground.
 Here, you can even see the makeshift radio station put together by Che himself.
 You’ll be back after lunch and the rest of your time is your own.
 Wander through the woods spotting pygmy owls, tiny frogs and even butterflies with invisible wings, which can only be found in Cuba.
 The next morning you’ll journey onward to your next destination.